keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

         value: "keptn_project=musicshop keptn_service=catalogue keptn_stage=hardening"
       ```

-    * Afterwards, you have to add tagging rules in Dynatrace to detect these values and to create the tags for your monitored entity.
+    * Add tagging rules in Dynatrace to detect these values and to create the tags for your monitored service.
 Therefore, you can use the script [applyAutoTaggingRules.sh](https://github.com/keptn-contrib/dynatrace-service/blob/release-0.5.0/deploy/scripts/applyAutoTaggingRules.sh) with the parameters Tenant ID and API Token:

       ```console
       .\applyAutoTaggingRules.sh $DT_TENANT $DT_API_TOKEN